Genesis G70 Performance Upgrades

 Buy Here: Boosted Performance 3.3L G70 Cold Air Intake

-3) Genesis G70 Downpipe Upgrades
+3) Downpipe Upgrades

 Downpipes are the first exhaust component in the G70.
 They bolt directly to the turbochargers and house the catalytic converters.
 The factory downpipes are the most restrictive part of the G70 exhaust system because of the cats.
 The cats are filled with metals to help reduce emissions, however, this also blocks airflow.
 Since these downpipes are connected directly to the turbos create a lot of backpressure in the exhaust system.